Tremolo333/labs_workforce_forecasting/README.md

 <b>how to run the code</b>

 1)download depo ZIP, unpack
-2)in your local terminal or an Anaconda Prompt
+2)in Anaconda Prompt or your local terminal
 ```
 #locate the binder folder
 cd C:\MAIN\labs_workforce_forecasting-main\binder